 - Built-in messaging tools – Chat, video, or email keep everyone in sync throughout the day

-- Automated notifications – Send reminders to reduce no-shows and update teams on schedule changes
+- Automated notifications – Send reminders to minimize the number of no-shows and to inform teams about schedule changes

 Benefits of Scheduling Software for Flexible Business Models